What's coming to the heart of Liberty Village

 Working with the Community

-We wanted to let you know that the City of Toronto is hosting Community Meeting #1 about the proposed plans for the Shops at King Liberty, and the First Capital Project Team will be participating.
+We wanted to let you know that the City of Toronto has hosted the Community Meeting #1 about the proposed plans for the Shops at King Liberty, and the First Capital Project Team has participated.

-This meeting is an opportunity to learn more about the vision, the project, and to ask questions to First Capital, the City, and your Councillor.
+This meeting was an opportunity to learn more about the vision, the project, and to ask questions to First Capital, the City, and your Councillor.
+We'll post a recap of the meeting shortly.

 Community Meeting #1: City Hosted